Liouville conformal blocks and Stokes phenomena: Thimble representation of conformal blocks

 Given a function $\mathcal{W}(w,z)$, we can solve \eqref{downward flow} to get the corresponding thimbles.
 This can be done numerically once we fix a particular complex number $z$, and the resulting critical points and thimbles can be drawn on the $w$ plane.
 When we slowly vary the value of $z$, the critical points always move accordingly in a smooth way on the $w$ plane.
 So it makes sense to denote them as $\sigma_i(z)$ with $i$ running from $1$ to the total number of critical points.
 For generic values of $z$, the corresponding thimble $\mathcal{J}_i(z)$ also deforms smoothly and we can get an analytical function in a small region using this variation.

 But it happens that, when $z$ crosses some "curves" on the complex plane, $\mathcal{J}_i(z)$ jumps drastically although $\sigma_i(z)$ only moves by a small amount.
-These "curves" are called Stokes lines, see \cref{crossingline,fig:thimblejump,fig:thimbleafter}.
+These "curves" are called Stokes lines.

-After the jump, the corresponding thimble integral is no longer the analytic continuation of the previous functions.

-To further see what happens, we first assign a direction to each thimble suggesting the direction of line integrals.
-Thimbles always start or end at singular points of $\mathcal{W}$ or at infinity, and different thimbles may have the same starting or ending point.
-In cases we will explore in the following, crossing $z$ over a Stokes line will only change the end point of one of the thimbles, in a way such that the new thimble is the combined flow of $2$ old thimbles, as depicted in \cref{fig:thimblejump,fig:thimbleafter}.
+To further explain what happens, we first assign a direction(represented by arrows in following figures) to each thimble suggesting the direction of line integrals.
+For generic values of $z$, thimbles always start or end at singular points of $\mathcal{W}$ or at infinity, and different thimbles may have the same starting or ending point.
+In cases we will explore in the following, crossing $z$ over a Stokes line will only change the end point of one of the thimbles, in a way such that the new thimble after all the jumps is the combined flow of $2$ old thimbles along arrows.

 The joining of the integral contours amounts to adding up two integrals.
-So we can easily see that when Stokes phenomena happen, the two sets of functions defined by thimble integration before and after the jump differ by a linear transformation, namely the new set of thimbles are linear combinations of the old set.
+So we can easily see that when Stokes phenomena happen, the two sets of functions defined by thimble integration before and after the jumps differ by a linear transformation, namely the new set of homology classes of thimbles are linear combinations of the old set.
 And this linear combination is represented by the Stokes matrices.

 For brevity, below we will use "thimble" to refer to both the integration contour and the values of the integral(functions) over them.